DefinitelyTyped/tsd/docs/INFO.md

 Complications:

-* While git itself defines a unique file as a blob (by sha) the RAW interface only returns files by their path and commit-sha.
+* While git itself defines a unique file as a **blob** (by sha) the RAW interface only returns files by their path and **commit** (by sha).
+	* There are many commits reusing the same blob.
+	* Working with blob hashes requires extra API requests to get hashes.
 * Using full commit-trees is undesirable as DefinitelyTyped has many commits and many files.
 * A commit + tree listing files is not necessary the commit that changed that specific file (it requires a more specific query).

+This sub-optimal but workable as the RAW api is not rate-limited: cache misses on identical blobs due to file name addressing on fast changing commit-sha's will only hurt bandwidth.

 ## Model